janet-lang/janet/README.md

 ### Posix

 On most platforms, use Make to build janet.
-To

 ```sh
 cd somewhere/my/projects/janet